vovapasko/dmc-front/techdoc.md

 ## Inside application
 Here we go to the magic.
 Before we start I want to say that this code was written with love, its not joke , its realy true.
 You can find author by this nicknames (tomiho19, Kronus, sa1exx, pussyDestoyer, @sycablyad).

-### Inside application
+### Components

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY4NzIyNDQ5MywtMTE2NTY4MDExNywtMT
+eyJoaXN0b3J5IjpbMjI5MjMyODgxLC0xMTY1NjgwMTE3LC0xMD
-A3NTUxMTcyMSwtMTg3NDQ2NDYxMywtMjUyNDE2MjgsLTE2Mzkw
+c1NTExNzIxLC0xODc0NDY0NjEzLC0yNTI0MTYyOCwtMTYzOTA2
-Njg2NDVdfQ==
+ODY0NV19
 -->